-PROGRAM REQUIREMENTS (M.Ed. in Secondary Education): All graduate students majoring in secondary education must earn at least 12 semester hours of graduate credit in a content teaching area.
-A candidate for this major/degree must hold a valid teacher's certificate in the field of graduate specialization issued by the Louisiana State Department of Education or its equivalent.
+PROGRAM REQUIREMENTS: M.Ed. in Curriculum and Instruction (Secondary Education): A candidate for the degree in Curriculum and Instruction (Secondary Education) must hold a valid teacher's certificate in the field of graduate specialization issued by the Louisiana State Department of Education or its equivalent.
+Candidates for the M.Ed. in Curriculum and Instruction (Secondary Education) must choose a content teaching area from the following list: